Whenever a new iPhone, iPod touch or iPad comes along, I always go for maximum storage.

 Fortunately enough, you can easily reclaimed this storage space on your device by deleting Safari’s Reading List cache.

-How to wipe clean iOS Safari’s Offline Reading List cache
+How to clear Safari offline Reading List cache

-Step 1: Open Settings on your iPhone, iPod touch or iPad and navigate to General > Usage > Manage Storage in the Settings app.
+Step 1: Open Settings on your iPhone, iPod touch or iPad and navigate to General > Storage & iCloud Usage, and select Manage Storage under the Storage section.
 Wait a little until iOS populates the list with apps.
 Locate Safari in the list and tap on it for more information.

 Step 2: This will take you to a new screen where you can easily see how much on-device storage is occupied by Website Data, your Browsing History and Safari’s Offline Reading List cache.